-What are the Division for Early Childhood (DEC) recommended practices?
+What are the DEC Recommended Practices?

-The Division for Early Childhood (DEC) Recommended Practices were developed to provide guidance to practitioners and families about the most effective ways to improve the learning outcomes and promote the development of young children, birth through five years of age, who have or are at-risk for developmental delays or disabilities.

-The DEC Recommended Practices are not disability-specific and should build on, but not duplicate, practices for typical early childhood settings such as the NAEYC Developmentally Appropriate Practices.
+- The purpose of the practices is to help bridge the gap between research and practice by highlighting those practices that have been shown to result in better outcomes for young children with disabilities, their families, and the personnel who serve them. - The Division for Early Childhood (DEC) Recommended Practices were developed to provide guidance to practitioners and families about the most effective ways to improve the learning outcomes and promote the development of young children, birth through five years of age, who have or are at-risk for developmental delays or disabilities. - The DEC Recommended Practices are not disability-specific and should build on, but not duplicate, practices for typical early childhood settings such as the NAEYC Developmentally Appropriate Practices.

-What topic areas are addressed by the DEC recommended practices?
+What topic areas are addressed by the DEC Recommended Practices?